Growing scale of Cologne attacks stokes German debate on migrants

 Almost three quarters of those polled said migration was the most important issue for the government to deal with in 2016.

-The Cologne attacks also heated up the debate on immigration in neighboring Austria.
+The Cologne attacks also heated up the debate on immigration in neighbouring Austria.

 “What happened in Cologne is unbelievable and unacceptable,” Austrian Interior Minister Johanna Mikl-Leitner, a member of the conservative People’s Party that is junior coalition partner to the Social Democrats, told newspaper Oesterreich.